croct-tech/sdk-js/README.md

 ## Installation

-The SDK can be install via NPM.
+The SDK can be installed via NPM.
 Before installing, make sure you are authenticated to the GitHub Packages.
 For more information, see ["Authenticating to GitHub Packages."](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#authenticating-to-github-packages)

 Once authenticated, run the following command to install the latest version of the package: